pizzo0/modifyMP3/README.md

 python m3.py
 ```

-the rest should be self explanatory.
+The rest should be self explanatory.

+yeah